Elsa Jacquemot

 Elsa Jacquemot (born 3 May 2003) is a French tennis player.

-She has career-high WTA rankings of 143 in singles and 325 in doubles.
+She has career-high WTA rankings of world No. 58 in singles achieved on the 20 of October 2025 and No. 325 in doubles.
+She is the current French No. 2 player.

-Jacquemot won the girls' singles competition of the 2020 French Open.

-Professional career
+Career

+2020: WTA and Major debuts, Roland Garros Junior champion

 Jacquemot made her WTA Tour main-draw debut at the 2020 Lyon Open in the doubles draw, partnering Estelle Cascino.

 She was awarded a wildcard into the women's main draw of the 2020 French Open, but lost to qualifier Renata Zarazúa in the first round.
+She participated also in the ladies' doubles main draw as a wildcard, partnering Elixane Lechemia.
 Seeded third, she then entered and won the girls' singles competition at the 2020 French Open.

-She participated also in the ladies' doubles main draw as a wildcard, partnering with Elixane Lechemia.
+2021–2023: French Open first win, US Open debut

-She was awarded a wildcard in the main draw at the 2021 French Open in ladies' singles but lost again in the first round.
-She also participated for the second consecutive year in the French Open as a wildcard, partnering again with Elixane Lechemia.
+Jacquemot was awarded a wildcard into the main draw at the 2021 French Open but lost in the first round to 21st seed Elena Rybakina in the first round.

-In 2022, she was awarded a third wildcard into the French Open where she defeated Heather Watson for her first major match win.
-She also entered into the doubles tournament as a wildcard, partnering Séléna Janicijevic.
+She was awarded a third wildcard into the 2022 French Open and defeated Heather Watson for her first major match win, before losing in the second round to 21st seed Angelique Kerber.

+Jacquemot reached the main draw at the 2023 US Open as a qualifier, making her debut at this major, but lost her opening match against Lesia Tsurenko in three sets.

+She made her first WTA 125 final at the 2023 Open de Limoges, losing to fifth seed Cristina Bucșa in the final, having defeated Berfu Cengiz, third seed Arantxa Rus, wildcard Anastasija Sevastova and seventh seed Erika Andreeva on her way to the championship match.